cmp-202/ssh2shell/README.md

   //Optional: data is triggered on every stream data event providing the raw stream output
   //without SSH2shell interacting with it.
   onData: function( data ) {
-    data is a string chunk recieved from the connected host },
+    //data is a string chunk recieved from the connected host },

   //Optional: The pipe event is raised when readStream.pipe() adds a writable stream to